“Should I hire a home inspector for new construction?”

 This could be due to several reasons.

 Sometimes the builder may not be very experienced.
 Other times, he may be trying to cut corners.
+It happens more often than you even want to know.

 Also, builders often outsource parts of the building to other contractors.
 These contractors’ skill and competence can affect the overall standard of the property.